Let’s talk about content marketing.

 You don’t need a fancy recording studio, either.
 The camera on your phone is good enough to get started

-Explore YouTube, Facebook Live, Animoto, Periscope, Magisto, Instagram, Wistia, PowToon, and more.
+Explore YouTube, Facebook Live, LinkedIn Live, Animoto, Periscope, Instagram, Wistia, PowToon, and more.

-Pre-recorded videos may be the preferred format at the moment, but the pendulum is definitely swinging towards live streaming.
-Facebook reports that users watch live videos 3x longer than those that are pre-produced, and comment 10x more.
+Pre-recorded videos used to be the preferred format at the moment, but the pendulum is definitely swinging towards live streaming.
+Facebook reports users watch live videos 3x longer than those that are pre-produced, and LinkedIn reports live videos earn 24x as many comments.

 So give it to them.